 Phew.
 That was a long post.
 I think I have covered pretty much everything but if I have missed anything out then please drop me an email.
 I get quite a few emails and don’t have enough time to reply to all of them, but I will do my best.

 I also do a tiny bit of consulting at $200 an hour.
-If you are in whatever country I happen to be in (as of 8th April 2016 that is Chile) we can meet up, or you can schedule a call with me through Clarity.
+If you are in whatever country I happen to be in (check my instagram to see where I am) we can meet up, or you can schedule a call with me through Clarity.
 It could be specifically on Amazon FBA business, or on anything I talk about on this blog.

 - How to find the best products to sell on Amazon